A film collective.

 Writer-Director

 Kew Lin is a Singaporean writer-director with the attitude of a contrarian and an obsession for absurdity.
-He co-wrote Love Possibly (2018) which received the Best Screenplay Award at the Sochi International Film Festival, and co-write and co-directed an offbeat comedy series called 1000 Cups to Midnight.
-His short Of Pets & Dinner (2019) premiered at the 65th International Short Film Festival Oberhausen.
-Uncle Goose Waits For A Phone Call (2020) travelled to places such as Aesthetica Short Film Festival, Jogja-NETPAC Asian Film Festival, Seoul International Senior Film Festival.
-His latest short film Aunt Lotus and Her Dream Bicycle (2022), was screened at festivals such as Short Shorts, Leiden, Mulan and more.
+He co-wrote Love Possibly, which received the Best Screenplay Award at the Sochi International Film Festival, and co-write and co-directed an offbeat comedy series called 1000 Cups to Midnight.
+His recent feature film as co-writer, Dream Stall, is currently in post production.
+His short films have travelled to festivals such as Oberhausen, Aesthetica, Short Shorts and more.

-Kew is currently in production for two absurd drama shorts, and developing his debut dark-comedy feature, Free Admission, which was given the Special Mention Award at Berlinale’s Talents Tokyo and received the Next Masters Support Program grant..
+Kew is currently developing his debut dark-comedy feature, Free Admission, which was given the Special Mention Award at Berlinale’s Talents Tokyo and received the Next Masters Support Program grant.

 Angelina Marilyn Bok